chjj/blessed/README.md

 ![blessed](https://raw.github.com/chjj/blessed/master/img/screenshot.png)

-Blessed is over 16,000 lines of code of terminal goodness.
+Blessed is over 16,000 lines of code and terminal goodness.
 It's completely implemented in javascript, and its goal consists of two things:

 1. Reimplement ncurses entirely by parsing and compiling terminfo and termcap,